 - 1. On the Internet connection type page, click the SCAN button (available for the Router mode only) to automatically specify the connection type used by your ISP or manually select the needed value from the Connection type list. - 2.
 Specify the settings necessary for the connection of the selected type. - 3.
-If a particular MAC address was registered by your ISP upon concluding the agreement, from the MAC address assignment method drop-down list (available for the Router mode only), select the Manual value and enter this address in the MAC address field.
-Choose the Clone MAC address of your device value to place the MAC address of your network interface card in the field, or leave the Default MAC address value to place the router's WAN interface MAC address in the field. - 4.
+If your ISP uses MAC address binding, select the Clone MAC address of your device checkbox (available for the Router mode only). - 4.
 If the Internet access is provided via a VLAN channel, select the Use VLAN checkbox and fill in the VLAN ID field (available for the Router mode only). - 5.
 Click the NEXT button to continue or click the BACK button to return to the previous page.